UST-QuAntiL/QuantME-UseCases/2021-edoc/README.md

 ![Modeler Quantum Computation Properties](./docs/modeler-quantum-computation-properties.png)

 Finally, we define the required input parameters for the quantum workflow.
-Select the ``Start Event`` and click on the ``Form`` tab in the property panel on the right.
+Select the ``Start Event`` and click on the ``Forms`` tab in the property panel on the right.
 Then, click on the ``+`` sign to add a new input parameter.
 Define the properties as displayed in the figure below.
 Thereby, the input parameter is used to request the oracle from the user representing Simon's problem to solve by the workflow execution.
-Details on how and in which format to pass this information to a newly created workflow instance is presented in the [workflow execution section](#workflow-execution).
+Details on how and in which format to pass this information to a newly created workflow instance are presented in the [workflow execution section](#workflow-execution).

 ![Modeler Input Form 1](./docs/modeler-input-form-1.png)